Vyral/base-template/_posts/2019-06-28-come-on-down-to-the-shepherd-of-the-hills-4th-of-july-spectacular.md

 <p style="text-align: center;"><em>If you don’t have plans this Fourth of July, I have a family-friendly celebration you might be interested in.</em></p>

-If you’re looking for something fun to do with your family this Fourth of July, **the Shepherd of the Hills church here in Porter Ranch is holding their 21st annual 4th of July Spectacular**, and I’m inviting you to come on down and join the festivities.&nbsp;
+If you’re looking for something fun to do with your family this Fourth of July, **the Shepherd (of the Hills) Church here in Porter Ranch is holding their 21st annual 4th of July Spectacular**, and I’m inviting you to come on down and join the festivities.&nbsp;

 Their 21-minute fireworks finale after sundown is the main event, but there are plenty of fun activities taking place beforehand that both kids and adults can enjoy, including: